braun-embedded/flott-motion.org/content/contact.md

 ## Contact

-Responsible for the content on this website is Hanno Braun.
+This website is managed by Hanno Braun, who is responsible for all the content.
 Full contact information:

 <table class="about-contact">
     <tr>